-Beth Rex is in her fifth year as director of football administration at Notre Dame after serving as the football program associate from 2008-09 at the University of Cincinnati.
+Beth Rex is in her seventh year in 2016 as director of football administration at Notre Dame after serving as the football program associate from 2008-09 at the University of Cincinnati.

 Rex has been a driving force behind the very successful Football 101 initiative that benefits Kelly Cares Foundation and introduces women over the age of 21 to the game of football.
-She also has organized the Notre Dame Football Awards Show each of the last three seasons that replaced the year-end celebratory banquet.
+She also has organized the Notre Dame Football Awards Show (ECHOES) that replaced the year-end celebratory banquet each of the last four seasons.

 Rex also served as an adjunct professor at Cincinnati from 2006-08 and taught medical terminology, sports administration and athletics training.